 Stacey is a PhD fellow at HERU.
 Stacey’s research interests and experience focus on economic evaluations and the economics of health systems.
 Her current project includes a process evaluation of the implementation of the Linda Mama free maternity programme in selected counties in Kenya, as well as the resource tracking of resources in selected counties of Kenya.
 Stacey has also been involved in a cost analysis study to determine the unit costs of comprehensive TB care in Kenya from a providers’ perspective, as well as a cost analysis of a school-based intervention to prevent sexual assault among girls aged 10 to 13 in urban informal settlements in Nairobi, Kenya.
 Stacey holds a Masters of Public Health-specialising in Health Economics from the University of Cape Town and a Bachelor of Pharmacy Degree from the Nelson Mandela Metropolitan University, South Africa.

-Melvin is a PhD fellow and choice modeller using stated and revealed preference methods to improve health systems in Kenya and Sub-Saharan Africa.
-He is interested in modelling individual and group choices, interactive agency choice experiments, minimum information group inference, multi-criteria decision analysis, health econometrics, and behavioural economics.
+Melvin is a PhD fellow at HERU.
+He is a choice modeller using stated and revealed preference methods to improve health systems in Kenya and Sub-Saharan Africa.
+He is interested in modelling individual and group choices, interactive agency choice experiments, minimum information group inference, multi-criteria decision analysis, health econometrics, and behavioral economics.

-Jacob is a PhD fellow at the health economics research unit at the KEMRI-Wellcome Trust Nairobi programme.
+Kazungu is a PhD fellow at HERU.
 He holds a bachelor’s degree in environmental science from Karatina University, Kenya, a postgraduate diploma in health research methods from Pwani University, Kenya, and a master’s degree in public health (Health Economics) from the London School of Hygiene and Tropical Medicine, UK.
 Jacob’s current interests and research work focuses on health financing, equity analysis in healthcare, economic evaluation of healthcare interventions, the economics of sex work and using stated and revealed preference methods to improve health systems in Kenya and Sub-Saharan Africa.

 Evelyn is a PhD fellow at the Health Economics Research Unit and she joined the programme in January 2017.
 She has keen interests in health policy, health equity and health financing.
 She is currently working on a project that aims to explore informal payments (petty corruption) for healthcare in Kenya.
 Evelyn has previously conducted research on experiences of the poor with health financing reforms that target them and how institutional design and organizational practice influence equity and pro-poorness of these reforms.
 The latter project also entailed exploring how gender, disability and poverty intersect to influence peoples experience with health financing reforms.
 Evelyn has a bachelor’s degree in nursing from the University of Nairobi, a post graduate diploma in project management from the Kenya Institute of Management and a Master of Public Health (health economics) from the London School of Hygiene and Tropical Medicine.